Some brief insights on correcting issues and not messing with dev settings on your console.

 I love those memes, when they are original, not copied a 1000 times, and the person who submits it last time still thinks it is funny....
 Be original bawse...
 Edit, @ blackdeath, people here rarely read the article, if it says Xbox, they instinctively say something stupid too....

-@whoyouwit04 "because it will eventually be open to the public" Not completely you still need to register at [email protected]
+@whoyouwit04 "because it will eventually be open to the public" Not completely you still need to register at [email protected] for access because giving just anyone that kind of access is not wise.

 @whoyouwit04 Is this proof enough to make you realize that that is a bad idea?